Connectivity Maintenance and Recovery for Multi-Robot Motion Planning: MPC--CLF--CBF Framework

 as the LHS of the constraints in~\eqref{QPconst}.
-This is because the connectivity constraints~\eqref{eq:conn-hocbf} are nonlinear with respect to $\chi$.
-Effectively, the nonlinear constraints are approximated by updating them around the most recent prediction to retain them in affine form.
-This iterative procedure ensures that despite the nonlinearity in CLF-CBF constraints, each iteration is a convex QP and can be solved by off-the-shelf QP solvers efficiently.
+This iterative procedure ensures that, despite the nonlinearity of the CLF--CBF constraints, each iteration is a convex QP that can be solved efficiently using off-the-shelf QP solvers.